the-technat/the-technat/content/posts/remote-coding.md

 sudo tailscale funnel --bg 65000
 ```

 And read the docs about [Funnel](https://tailscale.com/kb/1223/funnel) to learn about the prerequisites.

-Please note that exposing local development services via Tailscale is only possible [path-based](https://coder.com/docs/code-server/latest/guide#using-a-subpath) this way.
+Please note that exposing local development services via Tailscale is only possible [path-based](https://coder.com/docs/code-server/latest/guide#using-a-subpath).

 #### Caddy